Awareness Design, Play-Based Learning

 Resourceful Exformation’s 6th Anniversary

-A series of three short workshops (May 18-19-20), bringing together a wide spectrum of facilitators, aficionados and Resourceful Exformation book readers and practitioners (from the worlds of education, design, and the arts) - in an online space, made ready for exformative discussion, activities, dialogues and experiments.
+A series of three short workshops (May 18, May 25, June 1), bringing together a wide spectrum of facilitators, aficionados and Resourceful Exformation book readers and practitioners (from the worlds of education, design, and the arts) - in an online space, made ready for exformative discussion, activities, dialogues and experiments.

 get your copy of the book here